MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 > [!TIP]
 > The **Azure Monitor Dependency Agent** extension doesn't require any parameters.
 The Azure Monitor for VMs Map Dependency agent doesn't transmit any data itself, and it doesn't require any changes to firewalls or ports.
 The Map data is always transmitted by the Log Analytics agent to the Azure Monitor service, either directly or through the [OMS Gateway](https://docs.microsoft.com/azure/azure-monitor/platform/gateway) if your IT security policies don't allow computers on the network to connect to the internet.

-Azure Monitor for VMs includes a set of performance charts that target several key performance indicators (KPIs) to help you determine how well a VM is performing.
-The charts show resource utilization over a period of time so you can identify bottlenecks, anomalies, or switch to a perspective listing each machine to view resource utilization based on the metric selected.
-While there are numerous elements to consider when dealing with performance, Azure Monitor for VMs monitors key operating system performance indicators related to processor, memory, network adapter, and disk utilization.
+Azure Monitor for VMs includes a set of performance charts that target several key performance indicators (KPIs) to help you determine how well a VM is doing.
+The charts show resource use over a period of time so you can identify bottlenecks, anomalies, or switch to a perspective listing each machine to view resource use based on the metric selected.
+While there are many elements to consider when dealing with performance, Azure Monitor for VMs monitors key operating system performance indicators related to processor, memory, network adapter, and disk use.
 Performance complements the health monitoring feature and helps expose issues that indicate a possible system component failure, support tuning and optimization to achieve efficiency, and support capacity planning.

    ![Azure Monitor VMs Performance tab](https://docs.microsoft.com/azure/azure-monitor/insights/media/vminsights-performance/vminsights-performance-aggview-01.png)

 Viewing the discovered app components on Windows and Linux VMs running in Azure Stack can be observed in two ways with Azure Monitor for VMs, from a VM directly or across groups of VMs from Azure Monitor.
-The [Using Azure Monitor for VMs (preview) Map to understand application components](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-maps) article will help you understand the experience between the two perspectives and how to use the Map feature.
+The [Using Azure Monitor for VMs (preview) Map to understand app components](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-maps) article will help you understand the experience between the two perspectives and how to use the Map feature.

    ![Azure Monitor VMs Map tab](https://docs.microsoft.com/azure/azure-monitor/insights/media/vminsights-maps/map-multivm-azure-monitor-01.png)